-Jones, a Democrat, was the representative for Pennsylvania's 8th congressional district from 1857 to 1859.
+Jones was the representative for Pennsylvania’s 8th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1851 to Jun 1858, Jones missed 752 of 2,082 roll call votes, which is 36.1%.
 This is much worse than the median of 23.0% among the lifetime records of representatives serving in Jun 1858.
 The chart below reports missed votes over time.